Destination: Breckenridge, Colorado

 Breckenridge is really wide.
 From town looking at the resort, the furthest peak to your left is Peak 10.
 The peaks go down to the fairly new Peak 6 on the far right.

-Peak 9 and 10 is accessible from the south side of town.
+- Peak 9 and 10 is accessible from the south side of town.
 You can either get dropped off or park at a nearby lot and walk the 100 yards or so to the Quicksilver SuperChair.
-By bus, hop off at the Beaver Run SuperChair.
+By bus, hop-off at the Beaver Run SuperChair.

-To access the rest of the mountain, you will need to take the gondola.
-Taking the gondola is the most popular way to access the mountain and often very crowded.
+- To access the rest of the mountain, you will need to take the gondola.
+Taking the gondola is the most popular way to access the mountain and is often very crowded.
 The gondola starts in the middle of town and makes three stops.
 The first is at a residential area, the second stop is at Peak 7 (Independence SuperChair) before continuing to the base of Peak 8.
 Peak 8 is the main base of the mountain.

-There is another chair accessible by bus or car (drop-off), the Snowflake Lift.
+- There is another chair accessible by bus or car (drop-off), the Snowflake Lift.
 If you are staying on the mountain, you will probably use this lift.

-Peak 8 can be very crowded because of the gondola drop-off so I tend to avoid this area.
+- Peak 8 can be very crowded because of the gondola drop-off so I tend to avoid this area.
 However, the T-Bar and patio are great on a sunny day.

-Where to ski
+Where to ski on Breck Mountain

+New to Skiing?
 If you’re just learning to ski, I highly recommend going to the base of Peak 9.
 This area offers some great long flat runs to get your legs under you.

 For the more advanced skiers, you will love Peak 10 and the T-Bar above Peak 8.
 6-Chair and E-Chair are off the beaten track for most resort skiers.
 Ride the Imperial Express SuperChair, the highest lift in North America to hit the top bowls in Breck.